Why You Need SIP Protocol for Voice Communications

 Before implementing a SIP plan in your organization, you should consider the proper settings of your corporate firewall to accept SIP.
 Many of the typical firewalls currently deployed in business offices are not designed to allow the SIP protocol.
 First, SIP media streams are transmitted over dynamically assigned UDP ports that are typically blocked on firewalls.
 Second, SIP clients inside a firewall can not be accessed using IP addresses because these addresses are local and private to the LAN.
 Third, you need to ensure that either your T1 line carrier or Ethernet fiber provider is able to handle the SIP protocol from your internal network to the outside world.
 Your IT administrator will need to ascertain how to correctly support SIP to overcome these technical challenges.
 By adding a SIP proxy and registrar for controlling the firewall, it is possible to deal with complex SIP scenarios for reliable and confidential communications.

-We help you with Alabama T1 line.
-This page is a quick list of the products specifically offered by T1Market in Ariton.
+We are specialists in Alabama T1 line.
+This page is a short listing of the products specifically offered by T1Market in Ariton.

-Going forward, our objective is to constantly improve our product offerings.
-We now supply enterprise products normally employed by bigger corporations, particularly: MPLS network service, fiber ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
-Many of our carriers even provide free managed Cisco routers for multi-year agreements.
-Mainly, our objective is to develop a bond with you - our client - that will last for years to come.
-Obtaining your trust is what we do all the time.
+As we go forward, our goal is to continually enhance our product offerings.
+We now offer enterprise items typically employed by larger firms, particularly: fiber ethernet, MPLS network service, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Several of our providers even offer free managed Cisco routers for multi-year contracts.
+Primarily, our objective is to build a bond with you - our client - that will last for years to come.
+Earning your trust is just what we do here.
 Conserving you money on low-cost MPLS services is how we keep it.